May-Thurner Syndrome and Vein Health

 May-Thurner syndrome (MTS) is also referred to as iliac vein compression syndrome or Cockett's syndrome.
 It affects two blood vessels in the pelvic area, one of which goes into your legs and one of which runs out of your legs.
 While it may cause no symptoms initially, it may increase your risk of deep vein thrombosis (DVT) in your left leg.

-At Dallas Vein Institute and Texas Vascular Institute, located in Dallas and Hurst, Texas, interventional radiologist Dr. Dev Batra and his team handle all manner of blood vessel problems, including May-Thurner syndrome and DVT.
+At Texas Vascular Institute, located in Dallas and Hurst, Texas, interventional radiologist Dr. Dev Batra and his team handle all manner of blood vessel problems, including May-Thurner syndrome and DVT.
 Because many of our patients aren’t familiar with either condition, we’ve put together this guide to help you understand your risks.

 A brief guide to your circulatory system